-However, research conducted in the US showed that offering healthier options for children doesn’t mean kids are eating them.
-The findings from the 2018 report showed that only 50% of parents purchased a healthier side dish for their children, while only 56% opted for a lighter drink.
+However, research conducted in the US revealed that simply providing healthier options for children does not guarantee that they will be chosen and consumed.
+The findings from a 2018 report demonstrated that only 50% of parents opted for a healthier side dish for their children, and just 56% chose a lighter drink option.

 Across the US in the first quarter of 2021, fast food orders surged by around 33%.
 And burgers were one of the most popular choices.